 A Flexible Approach to Performance Management

 When it comes to performance management strategies, organizations need to pick and choose which aspects work best for their needs and culture.
-On its own, stacked ranking opens the door to potential risks, but this doesn’t mean that a stacked ranking strategy is destined to fail.
+On its own, stacked ranking opens the door to potential risks, but this doesn’t mean that a stack ranking strategy is destined to fail.
 Over the years, organizations have recognized the inherent risks associated with subjective performance management ranking.
 To retain their employees and keep them engaged and motivated, leaders need to find ways to create a supportive but challenging workplace that encourages professional growth.

 For more than a decade, ClearCompany has been helping organizations to meet their hiring, engagement, and performance management goals.
 Our award-winning software solutions offer customization and easy implementation with your existing talent management strategy.
-With access to 360-degree peer feedback, goal and performance tracking tools, and mobile-friendly capabilities, our Performance Management platform enables leaders to take charge of their performance review cycle and ensure they have access to the right data.
+With access to 360-degree peer feedback, goal and performance tracking tools, and mobile-friendly capabilities, our Performance Management system enables leaders to take charge of their performance review cycle and ensure they have access to the right data.
 For more information, reach out to our team of experts and sign up for your free demo now!

 As a Marketing and Event Manager, Meredith coordinates best-practice content and brand-awareness events for ClearCompany.
 With her career in HR tech, Meredith works closely with HR practitioners and is passionate about providing them with the tools and information they need to succeed.